buribongs/SQL-code-/README.md

 A series of queries were run to identify trends. ( See 'SQL Queries - Bellabeat Project' Word document file attached to this project)
+- Data was organized in tables in SSMS
+- Several queries were run on the data to aggregate and make it make more sense.
+- Aggregated data was imported into Tableau as extracts and visualizations created to show the trends discovered.